Minnesota Mom Sues Over Usurpation of Parental Rights

 ➤ Listen to Anmarie’s radio interview.

 Minnesota law establishes that Minnesota government policy is to protect children’s emotional and physical safety.
 Laws also recognize children’s right to a reasonable expectation of personal privacy.
-Research confirms beyond any question that violating children’s privacy causes emotional and mental harm.
+Research confirms that violating children’s privacy causes emotional and mental harm.

-The MN Child Protection League is united in action to protect all children from exploitation, indoctrination and violence.
-The MNCPL educates people on issues that threaten the safety of children.
+The Child Protection League is united in action to protect all children from exploitation, indoctrination and violence.
+The CPL educates people on issues that threaten the safety of children.

 The Court Hearing: Anmarie’s Statement